Cornish hens cooked to tender perfection, all thanks to an extremely flavorful buttermilk brine. It’s the perfect dinner for two!

 - 3 cups buttermilk

-- 2 tsp salt plus more for seasoning
+- 2 teaspoon salt, plus more for seasoning

-Preheat oven to 425 degrees F. Remove Cornish hens from buttermilk and pat excess off with a paper towel.
+- Preheat oven to 425 F. Remove Cornish hens from buttermilk and pat excess off with a paper towel.
 Discard buttermilk mixture.

 - Place Cornish hens in a shallow baking dish.
 Place lemon wedges inside hens, 2 wedges in each hen.
 Use cooking twine to tie up the legs.
 If cooking with potatoes, arrange around Cornish hens without covering the hens too much.
 Brush melted butter on hens and potatoes.
 Finish up by seasoning hens with salt and pepper to taste.

 - Bake Cornish hens in the oven for 50-60 minutes, until top is golden brown and potatoes are soft.

 I do my best to provide nutrition information, but please keep in mind that I'm not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.